NaanProphet/photon-metronome/README.md

 3. Double click on `IAC Driver` which is by default disabled (grey).
    ![](docs/1-3.png)

 4. Select `Device is online` to activate the virtual MIDI bus in all DAWs.
-Rename the device name, if you choose.
+Rename the device name, if you choose. **Take special note of the port/bus name** which is needed for The MidiBus library config later.
+The default is `Bus 1`.
    ![](docs/1-4.png)

 5. In Ableton Live, open Preferences.
 Set the Virtual MIDI `Output` bus to `Track` for sending MIDI CC signals and envelopes to the Photon metronome.
 Turn off the Virtual MIDI `Input` bus since we will not be sending signals from the Photon to the DAW.